Xuejuan Su, PhD

-I am an Associate Professor in the Department of Economics at the University of Alberta.
+I am a Professor in the Department of Economics at the University of Alberta.
 I have a PhD in Economics from Indiana University.

 My personal website: <https://sites.ualberta.ca/~xuejuan1/>